John-Abbott-College/6P3-Notes/wk8/device-cloud-communication.md

 IoT Hub also exposes multiple end-points that act as data input and output to various other actors.

-For example, all messages receive from a device are also forwarded to a "device to cloud message" end-point.
+For example, all messages received from a device are also forwarded to a "device to cloud message" end-point.
 An external client such as VS Code or Azure CLI can connect to this end-point and read the D2C messages sent to IoT Hub.

 > You can think of **IoT Hub as a broker** and the **end-points as topics**.
 > A client can subscribe to a topic and receive forwarded messages.